Now Accepting Nominations for 2018 NCSEA Leadership Awards and Scholarships

-NCSEA is now accepting nominations for the NCSEA’s Leadership Awards that recognize the outstanding contributions of individuals and/or organizations to the child support program through extraordinary management, leadership, collaboration, and messaging.
-Award winners will be announced at the 2017 NCSEA Leadership Symposium, which will be held at The Phoenician, A Luxury Collection Resort, in Scottsdale, Arizona August 6-9, 2017.
+NCSEA is now accepting nominations for NCSEA’s Leadership Awards recognizing the outstanding contributions of individuals and/or organizations to the child support program through extraordinary management, leadership, collaboration, and messaging.
+Award winners will be announced at the 2018 NCSEA Leadership Symposium, which will be held at The Westin Convention Center, in Pittsburgh, PA, August 12-15, 2018.

-The 2017 NCSEA Leadership Awards are open to a wide range of individuals, agencies, and organizations that include, but are not limited to, county, state, tribal, federal or international level, from a foreign country, those that serve in the judicial or legislative branch, or in the non-profit, public or private sector.
+The 2018 NCSEA Leadership Awards are open to a broad range of individuals, agencies, and organizations including, but not limited to, county, state, tribal, federal or international level, from a foreign country, those that serve in the judicial or legislative branch, or in the non-profit, public or private sector.

-- Outstanding Leadership Award – recognizes an individual who has demonstrated long-term outstanding management and leadership of an organization, team, project or initiative that has demonstrably impacted the child support program and has inspired others over the course of several years to improve the child support program and serve the best interest of children.
+- Outstanding Leadership Award – recognizes an individual who has demonstrated long-term outstanding management and leadership of an organization, team, project or initiative that has demonstrably impacted the child support program and inspired others, over the course of several years, to improve the child support program, serving the best interest of children.

 - Innovative Partnership/Collaboration Award – recognizes innovation in partnerships between a child support agency and any other group(s) that assists families.
 This includes, but is not limited to, collaborations between a child support agency and court or another agency, organization, or program serving parents, families or children.

-In addition to the above referenced awards, NCSEA is offering two scholarships to the 2017 NCSEA Leadership Symposium.
+In addition to the above awards, NCSEA is offering two scholarships to the 2018 NCSEA Leadership Symposium.

-All award and scholarship applications must be submitted no later than close of business , Tuesday, June 13, 2017.
-For more information on the awards or scholarship program, please contact Chris Williams, NCSEA Executive Director, at email@example.com.
+All award and scholarship applications must be submitted no later than close of business Friday, June 15, 2018.
+For more information on the awards or scholarship program, please contact Ann Marie Ruskin, NCSEA Executive Director, at AnnMarieRuskin@ncsea.org.